ehennestad/matlab-toolbox-template/cookiecutter_templates/main_template/{{cookiecutter.repo_name}}/docs/README.md

-This folder contains online documentation that could be placed on a ReadTheDocs page or similar
+This folder can contain online documentation that could be placed on a ReadTheDocs page or similar.